CUPEKGG/Keybind_CS2/README.md

-# Keybind_CS2
+# KeyBind_CS2
-Quick bindis for jumpthrow
+Quick bind's for jumpthrow CS2 anti cheat friend, does not build or change files